ra312/bitrecs-subnet/README.md

 Over time, as the baseline gets set (i.e quality recs at a max request time < 3 seconds) the sales focused incentive mechanism drives miners to search and compete for more impactful recommendations.
 We hope that we can fine tune and balance the incitive mechanism to achieve a network that is always performing a 'best effort' on every request, with outsized rewards given to top performers which drive real, measurable value for merchants and helping them compete with the incumbents - a win for every party involved.

-#### Thoughts
+## Evolution

+As we evolve this network we get closer to **1-to-1 marketing** which is viewed as the holy grail of marketing (imagine every product page you view on the web as personalized just for you, without being invasive or exploitive).
+Amazon is close to this experience but falls short in many areas - they often directly sell the same products their merchants sell and this arguably creates a conflict of interest when they recommend products.

+Smaller retailers need access to this technology to remain competitive, and our solution is built to work with existing onsite catalogs (we never recommend 3rd party products or divert traffic to other sites - this is critical to winning merchants trust)

 Merchants put enormous time and $ into their online stores, constantly updating and polishing them to make them convert higher.
-What better place to showcase Bittensor technology then directly on these sites, where the valuable intelligence of the network gets consumed and utilized in a real-world scenario?
-Customers are happy to get better overall recommendations, merchants win with higher sales and conversions and Bittensor benefits from having a subnet that can generate measurable value for businesses.
+What better place to showcase Bittensor technology then directly on these sites, where the valuable intelligence of the network gets consumed in a real-world scenario?
+Customers are happy to get better overall recommendations, merchants win with higher sales and conversions and Bittensor benefits from having a subnet that can generate measurable value for thousands of independent merchants.

 ## Privacy

 Bitrecs does not use, collect or farm any customer data, PII or anything related to the end user which would otherwise be considered invasive or intrusive.
 Our solution is privacy preserving, with final control of what data gets sent to the network in the merchants hands via the plugin.
 By default, minimal, anonymous information is gathered to generate the recommendations.

 ## Roadmap